bluesky/bluesky/doc/source/plans.rst

 Spiral trajectories
 ^^^^^^^^^^^^^^^^^^^

-Two-dimensional scans that trace out spiral trajectories.
+We provide two-dimensional scans that trace out spiral trajectories.

 A simple spiral: